 Number of Employees

-More employees means greater employer's liability exposure.
+Each additional employee increases your workers compensation and employer liability exposure.
 Workshop injuries from hoists, tools, and chemicals are common.
-Apprentices may increase your risk profile as they learn on the job.
+Apprentices and trainees may increase your risk profile while they gain experience.

 📋